The COVID-19 Airport Safety Ratings

-To evaluate the proper and successful execution of cleaning processes, Skytrax use on-site environmental ATP testing which is geared around high contact areas and customer usage frequency.
+To evaluate cleaning processes, Skytrax may use ATP testing which is geared around high contact areas and customer usage frequency.
 This procedure signifies clearly if a surface has been adequately cleaned, and highlights to airports where systematic change to the cleaning technique or frequency is needed to achieve the correct standard.

-A summary of the COVID-19 Rating levels is provided below.
+A summary of the COVID-19 Airport Health Rating levels is provided below.

-The 5-Star COVID-19 Airport Rating recognises very high standards of airport cleanliness and maintenance procedures.
+The 5-Star COVID-19 Airport Safety Rating recognises very high standards of airport cleanliness and maintenance procedures.
 Airports achieving 5-Star deliver many Best Practice systems of cleanliness and hygiene monitoring, and most importantly, these protocols are adhered to consistently.
-In addition to excellent visual cleanliness and terminal presentation standards, 5-Star airports provide exceptional disinfection and hygiene measures that deliver an 75% pass rate during scientific validation.
+In addition to excellent visual cleanliness and terminal presentation standards, 5-Star COVID-19 Airports may use new techniques for UV sanitisation, and mass disinfectant treatments which are scientifically evaluated.

-The 4-Star COVID-19 Airport Rating indicates a good standard of airport cleanliness and maintenance procedures.
+The 4-Star COVID-19 Airport Safety Rating indicates a good standard of airport cleanliness and maintenance procedures.
 Airports achieving 4-Star deliver some Best Practice systems of cleanliness and hygiene monitoring, but these may be applied inconsistently.
-4-Star rated airports deliver good visual cleanliness and terminal presentation standards, in addition to robust disinfection and hygiene measures that deliver a 60% pass rate during scientific validation.
+4-Star rated airports deliver good visual cleanliness and terminal presentation standards, in addition to robust disinfection and hygiene measures which have been scientifically evaluated.

-The 3-Star COVID-19 Airport Rating indicates an average standard of airport cleanliness and maintenance procedures.
-Airports achieving 3-Star have Best Practice systems for cleanliness but do not apply the necessary cleaning and hygiene protocols on a regular or consistent basis.
-3-Star rated airports deliver reasonable visual cleanliness and terminal presentation standards, in addition to disinfection and hygiene measures that deliver a 50% pass rate during scientific validation.
+The 3-Star COVID-19 Airport Safety Rating indicates an average standard of airport cleanliness and maintenance procedures.
+Airports achieving 3-Star may have some Best Practice systems for cleanliness but do not apply the necessary cleaning and hygiene protocols on a regular or consistent basis.
+3-Star rated airports deliver reasonable visual cleanliness and terminal presentation standards, and the disinfection and hygiene measures have been scientifically evaluated.